CassioML/cassio-website/docs/start_here.md

-On the DB Quickstart panel, locate the "Create a custom token" link and generate a new token **with role "Database Administrator"**. _Make sure you safely store all parts of the Token, as you won't be shown them anymore for security reasons._
+On the DB Quickstart panel, locate the "Create a custom token" link and generate a new token **with role "Database Administrator"**. _Make sure you safely store all parts of the Token: it will not be shown anymore for security reasons._

 Detailed information on DB Tokens can be found [here](https://awesome-astra.github.io/docs/pages/astra/create-token/).